 This course, like all our courses, is taken on your own schedule.
 It is fully on-line and on-demand.
 Progress at your own pace and revisit any training units as many times as you like.

 Once you have successfully completed the course, you will receive a certificate as required by RESNET to prove you have taken and passed an Accredited HERS Rater Training course.
 This training is the first step on your certification journey.
-You need to take the next steps (take and pass the national exams, complete probationary ratings for your Rating Provider) to complete your Certification.
+You need to take the next steps (take and pass the national exams, complete probationary ratings and in-field combustion safety training with your Rating Provider) to complete your Certification.
 HERS Rater Certification is awarded by RESNET Rating Quality Assurance Providers.